telefonicaid/fiware-orion/doc/manuals/admin/perf_tuning.md

   Drawbacks (queue/connection saturation)
 * Changing the thread limit per process (ulimit).
 The "thread cannot be created error"
 * Identifying bootleneck looking to sem statistics
+* Logging impact on performance
+* Mutext policy impact on performance
+* Write concern impact on performance
+* httpTimeout impact on performance
+* subCacheIval impact on performance (trade off between "too frequent" and "too infrequent")
 * Any other?